splinecl/QuestCrier/README.md

 The on/off and throttling settings are all stored on a per account basis.

 ### Throttling
 If throttling is set to X, you will only see every X progress message.
-You will always see the last message no matter what throttling is set to.
+You will always see the first and last messages no matter what throttling is set to.

 So if throttle is set to 5 the quest "Dwarven Outiftters" would output the following.

+    Tough Wolf Meat: 1/8
     Tough Wolf Meat: 5/8
     Tough Wolf Meat: 8/8